 A low-rank matrix can be factorized into the product of two small matrices to save parameters and computation cost in matrix multiplication.
 Thus, learning low-rank weight matrices for each layer can compress the networks.
 Previous low-rank compression methods \cite{yu2017compressing,zhang2016accelerating} usually need pre-training, decomposition, and re-training to achieve this goal, which is time-consuming.
-The optimal solution lies in the low-rank manifold may be quite different from the one in the Euclidean space, and thus the pre-trained model is hard to guarantee good initialization for low-rank matrices.
+In practice, the weights of neural networks are often nearly full-rank rather than exactly low-rank.
+This observation is supported by a statistical experiment presented in the AAAI 2023 paper [1].
+According to the Eckart-Young-Mirsky theorem \cite{markovsky2012low}, for a matrix, its rank-k projection via Singular Value Decomposition (SVD) has the closest Euclidean distance among all rank-k matrices.
+The optimal solution with low-rank constraints may be quite different from the one in the Euclidean space, and thus the pre-trained model is hard to guarantee good initialization for low-rank matrices.
 In this paper, we propose a training from scratch method to learn low-rank compressed models.
 The problem is formulated as follows:

 where $\Omega_{r_{l}}^{N_{l}, N_{l-1}}$ stands for the manifold of rank-$r_{l}$ matrices with the size of $N_{l}\times N_{l-1}$.

 Intuitively, this problem can be solved by projected stochastic gradient descent (SGD), i.e., one step SGD update followed by projection onto the corresponding low-rank manifold.
 Since the operation for each layer is the same, we respectively simplify $\mathbf{W}^{l}$ and $\Omega_{r_{l}}^{N_{l}, N_{l-1}}$ to $\mathbf{W}$ and $\Omega_{r}$ in the following.
 According to Eckart-Young theorem \cite{xiang2012optimal}, the projection $\mathcal{P}_{\Omega_{r}}(\mathbf{W})=\mathop{\arg\min}\limits_{\hat {\mathbf{W}}\in \Omega_{r}}\|\hat{\mathbf{W}}-\mathbf{W}\|_{F}^{2}$ can be computed by